alansong21/labradoor/server/README.md

 The Labradoor backend is an Express.js server that provides REST API endpoints for managing research opportunities, applications, and user authentication.

 Note that these docs are largely written by Claude Sonnet 2.5.
-THe outline and routes were given, the details were filled out by AI.
+The outline and routes were given, the details were filled out by AI.

 ## Base URL